mdbodonnell/comm313_S21_Final_Project/README.md

-## My final project for COMM313 _Computational Text Analysis for Communication Research_ (Spring 21)

-* You will edit this file to act as the main index page for your project

-* Change the title and write an overview of your project and description of the content.
+## Lance Armstrong - Hero or disgrace?

+* This project explores the media port....

+* Index
+  * `data` - this folder has the news media articles collected
+  * `data_analysis` - the notebooks in this folder walk through the steps of data analysis...
+    * collecting data
+    * exploring and describing data
+    * ..
+  * `presentation` -
+  * ...